Goal Inference from Open-Ended Dialog: Method for Goal Inference from Open-Ended Dialog

 Our method consists of four modules.
 The Conversation Module produces a round of robot query and a human utterance.
 The Inference Module does inference on the goal list to find the most likely goals.
 The Goal Management Module is responsible for managing the goal list.
 The Action Module generates and takes a sequence of actions based on the most likely goals, and checks to see if the task is completed.
-The overview of the pipeline is shown in \ref{fig:overview_figure} and in Pseudocode \ref{pseudocode}.
+A diagram of the overview of the pipeline is shown in Figure \ref{fig:overview_figure} and in Algorithm \hyperref[code_1]{Pseudocode 1}.
 Our method elegantly tackles all these questions by leveraging natural language and powerful LLM priors.

-\subsection{Conversation Module}
+\textbf{Conversation Module}

 We use a LLM to talk to the user about the task.
-The conversation module enables dialogue between a robot that asks questions (a ``robot query") and for a human that answers those questions (a ``human utterance").
+The conversation module enables dialogue between a robot that asks questions (a ``robot query'') and for a human that answers those questions (a ``human utteranc'').
 To generate a robot query, an LLM is prompted to generate a question given a description of the robot/agent task, transcript of the chat so far, and current status of a task.
-Our experiments use LLMs to roleplay as a human with a certain ``human profile".
+Our experiments use LLMs to roleplay as a human with a certain ``human profile''.
 To generate a human utterance, an LLM is prompted to generate a response given the robot's task, a human profile, the current task status, and phrase for the human to respond with if the task is completed.
-See Section \ref{Appendix} for prompt details.
 The framework is flexible and can be easily adjusted to allow for user text input or other text generation methods.
+Figure \ref{fig:conversation_module_prompts} contains templates of the prompt we used for the LLM to generate the robot query and the human response.